parmstro/rhis-builder-satellite/README.md

-# sat_deployer
+# rhis-builder-satellite
-A deployment and configuration ansible project.
-Used by rhis-builder
+The code in this repo builds the Satellite configuration for a RHIS deployment.